Symbolic powers of the generic linkage of maximal minors: Introduction

 The equality of the symbolic and ordinary powers of an ideal is intimately connected with the singularities of its blowup algebras \cite{Hoc, HunekeIllinois, Huneke-Simis-Vasconcelos}.
 One of the motivations of this work is the following question that Bernd Ulrich asked us at the special semester in Commutative Algebra in SLMath, Berkeley (Spring 2024): ``Is the Rees algebra $\mathcal{R}(J)$ of the generic link Cohen--Macaulay?''
 In Section \ref{Section5}, we study the singularities of the blowup algebras of the generic link.
 Our analysis of the initial ideal $\ini(J)$ readily yields the Gorenstein property of the associated graded ring $\gr(J)$ of the generic link as well as the $F$-rationality of its Rees algebra $\mathcal{R}(J)$ in positive prime characteristic (and rational singularities in characteristic zero) (see Corollary \ref{cor:Rees}).
 In particular, $\mathcal{R}(J)$ is a Cohen--Macaulay normal domain, thus answering Ulrich's question in the affirmative.

 The theory of \textit{$F$-split filtrations} \cite[\S 4]{dS-Mn-NB} developed recently by De Stefani, Monta\~no, and N\'u\~nez-Betancourt provides an efficient technique to study the singularities of blowup algebras in prime characteristic, especially for ideals which are determinantal in nature.
-Indeed, using this technique, we further obtain the $F$-regularity of the Rees algebra and the associated graded ring of the generic link, thereby strengthening Corollary \ref{cor:Rees}.
+Indeed, using this technique, we further obtain the $F$-regularity of $\mathcal{R}(J)$ and $\gr(J)$ in Theorem \ref{thn:symbolicFsplit}, thereby strengthening Corollary \ref{cor:Rees}.
 Summarizing this discussion:

-\begin{thm*}[Theorem \ref{thn:symbolicFsplit}] Over an $F$-finite field of positive characteristic, the Rees algebra $\mathcal{R}(J)$ and the associated graded ring $\gr(J)$ are strongly $F$-regular.
+\begin{thm*} Over an $F$-finite field of positive characteristic, the Rees algebra $\mathcal{R}(J)$ and the associated graded ring $\gr(J)$ are strongly $F$-regular.
 In characteristic $0$, they have rational singularities.
-In particular, in any characteristic, $\mathcal{R}(J)$ and $\gr(J)$ are Cohen--Macaulay normal domains. \end{thm*}
+In any characteristic, $\mathcal{R}(J)$ is a Cohen--Macaulay normal domain and $\gr(J)$ is a Gorenstein normal domain. \end{thm*}

 With the behavior of the symbolic powers of the generic link of maximal minors well-understood, it is natural to ask what happens in the case of non-maximal minors.
-While we do not know the answer in general, and calculations with computer algebra systems seem to be quite inaccessible, we remark that the equality of the symbolic and ordinary powers, the Cohen--Macaulay property of the Rees algebra, and the Gorenstein property of the associated graded ring, all continue to hold for the generic link of minors of any size of a generic square matrix due to the fact that the generic link in this case is an \textit{almost complete intersection} (Corollary \ref{cor:non-maximal}).
+While we do not know the answer in general, and calculations with computer algebra systems seem to be quite inaccessible, we remark that the equality of the symbolic and ordinary powers, the Cohen--Macaulay property of the Rees algebra, and the Gorenstein property of the associated graded ring, all continue to hold for the generic link of minors of \textit{any} size of a generic square matrix essentially due to the fact that the generic link is an \textit{almost complete intersection} (Corollary \ref{cor:non-maximal}).